Chapter Five of Pir Nasir-i Khusraw’s Wajh-i Din

 See Nasir Khusraw portrait by Alice Hunsberger at the IIS Web site.

-This reading by Rukhsana Ali appeared in an earlier version in Hiqmat, published by the Ismaili Tariqah and Religious Education Board for Canada.
-We are indebted to the author for this special contribution to Simerg.
+Her article which first appeared in Hiqmat, published by the Ismaili Tariqah and Religious Education Board for Canada, has been considerably revised for this special contribution by her to Simerg.

 We welcome feedback/letters from our readers.
 Please use the LEAVE A REPLY box which appears below.
 Your feedback may be edited for length and brevity, and is subject to moderation.
 We are unable to acknowledge unpublished letters.